Cahir Healy: Parliamentary representative

 While interned on the Argenta, Healy was elected in the 1922 UK general election to represent Fermanagh and Tyrone as a Nationalist Party MP, with the support of Sinn Féin.
 Healy was re-elected in 1923 but remained in custody until February 1924 and was prohibited from entering the western part of Fermanagh (he did not defend his seat).
-In June 1924 Healy pressed the government to compensate the thousands of Northern Ireland citizens that were forced to flee Belfast during serious sectarian violence (see The Troubles in Ulster (1920–1922)).
+In June 1924 Healy pressed the government to compensate the thousands of Northern Ireland citizens that were forced to flee Belfast during serious sectarian violence.

 Healy was also elected to the Northern Ireland House of Commons in the 1925 Northern Ireland general election but did not take his seat until 1927 due to the nationalist abstentionist policy.
 In his fight against partition, Healy did not support the use of physical force or abstentionism: "... physical force only consolidates Unionist opinion against us, and result in injury to Catholics as a whole ... if abstention is to become a policy ... it should be abstention from public boards ... as well as refusal to pay rates and taxes.
 If this policy of civil disobedience is not feasible (and I admit it is not), then abstention from Stormont is just an insincere gesture."
 In 1928, Healy and the influential nationalist politician Joe Devlin became founder members of the National League of the North, which was committed to bringing about Irish reunification through consent and parliamentary means.
 Whenever Healy or Devlin raised issues relating to Northern Ireland (in both the British and Northern Ireland parliaments), they were routinely ruled out of order.
 In 1929, with the break-up of the large Fermanagh and Tyrone constituency, Healy switched to sit for the new seat of South Fermanagh.
 In a 1931 by-election, he was again elected for Fermanagh and Tyrone to the Westminster parliament but stood down again in 1935.
 In a 24 April 1934 speech to the Northern Ireland parliament, Healy made clear his feelings on the ruling Unionist government and its treatment of Catholics:

 "We know there is today no place for a Catholic in any public office.
 They are banned more effectively by the bigotry, secret and open, of the Northern Ministers, than they were in the days before the passing of the Catholic Emancipation.
 But for all that, we are not despairing...What Cromwell attempted in vain you will also attempt in vain.
 God and right are with us and will prevail over all your machinations.
 This is not the last generation.
 Neither will your threats cause us to change our ideals, of a united and free Ireland".